death-save/combat-utility-belt/README.md

  3. Once the Combat Utility Belt is installed, open your desired world and ~~wreak havoc on your players~~ navigate to the Settings > Module Settings and enable the settings you want!

  ### Enhanced Conditions Post-Install Setup for:
- #### D&D 5e
+ #### D&D 5e & PF2e
- To ensure you can link to journal entries to the desired condition, copy the journal entries from the included Conditions compendium
+ To ensure you can link to journal entries to the desired condition, copy the journal entries from the included Conditions compendium into your world's journal.

  #### Other Game Systems
 Create the relevant condition journal entries and ensure players have `Observer` permission